ChethuTech/Covid-19-India-Portal-API/README.md

 # Covid-19 India Portal
+# This is all part of learning to write APIs.

 Given two files `app.js` and a database file `covid19IndiaPortal.db` consisting of three tables `state`, `district` and `user`.

-Write APIs to perform operations on the tables `state`, `district` only after authentication of the user.
+Written APIs to perform operations on the tables `state`, `district` only after authentication of the user.

 The columns of the tables are given below,